theochem/horton/doc/dev_getting_started.rst

         toony@poony ~/.../horton:master> git pull --rebase

-      If someone has added patches to the master branch in the meantime, this will download then and run the rebase command with your patches.
+      If someone has added patches to the master branch in the meantime, they will be downloaded.
+Your patches are then applied afterwards with ``git rebase`` automatically.

    d.
 Upload your commits::